Filmmakers, Industry Executives, Actors, and Media Members To Give Out $10,500 in Prizes Throughout the 16th Annual BendFilm Festival

 The Bend Film Festival is supported in part by a grant from the Bend Cultural Tourism Fund, the BNSF Foundation, and the Deschutes Cultural Coalition as well as hundreds of corporate sponsors and BendFilm members and donors.

 BendFilm hosts an annual independent film festival, year-round film exhibitions and programs, and is the new owner of the Tin Pan Theater – a boutique arthouse cinema located in downtown Bend’s Tin Pan Alley.
 The organization is designed to support and nourish filmmakers and enrich the cultural life of Central Oregon while also providing an economic benefit to the region.
 Celebrating its 16th year, BendFilm is proud to bring diverse voices and visions to the Bend community.
 The BendFilm Festival runs every October in downtown Bend, Oregon, at The Oxford Hotel, McMenamins – Old St. Francis, Regal Cinemas, the Tin Pan Theater and the historic Tower Theatre.
 Make plans now to attend (October 10-13, 2019) for four days of inspiring independent cinema, panels and parties, in beautiful Bend, a mecca for outdoor enthusiasts, foodies, beer lovers and stunning natural scenery.
 BendFilm is made possible by a dedicated crew of volunteers and generous sponsors.
-For more information, call or visit www.bendfilm.org.
+For more information, call (541) 388-3378 or visit bendfilm1dev.wpengine.com.
 Connect with BendFilm on Facebook, Twitter and Instagram.